 - Decrease levels of interferon, a protein produced by cells in response to virus infection that inhibits viral replication

 - Decrease helpful T-Lymphocyte numbers

 - Decrease T-cell function

 Individuals who become addicted to painkillers after sustaining an injury or having surgery may do even more damage to their bodies than recreational users.
 In addition to increasing their susceptibility to illness and infection, they prevent their bodies from recovering from the original trauma.
 Without an intact immune system, the body’s ability to heal structural weakness and damage is compromised.

-Recovery from hydrocodone abuse is not easy but it is possible.
+New research is now showing that a strong immune system can actually help individuals fighting opioid addiction.
+So whereas opioid abuse can weaken immunity, protecting your immune system can help you recovery from addiction.4 Recovery from hydrocodone abuse is not easy, but it is possible.
 With professional treatment, many individuals fully recover and learn healthful ways to manage pain.

 Recovery from Hydrocodone Addiction

 If you or someone you love struggles with hydrocodone abuse, you are not alone.
-Recovery counselors at our toll-free 24 hour support line can guide you to wellness.
+Admissions coordinators at our toll-free, 24-hour helpline can answer all your questions about treatment and pursuing a healthy life.
 You never have to go back to a life of addiction.
-Please call (877) 345-1887.
-Start your recovery today.
+Please call (877) 345-1887 today to start your recovery.

 Articles posted here are primarily educational and may not directly reflect the offerings at The Oaks.
 For more specific information on programs at The Oaks, contact us today.